felipen/angular-countdownjs/README.md

 # angular-countdownjs
-A directive to use countdown.js with AngularJS
+Directive to use kbwood/countdown.js with AngularJs